How to Plan Moving Out of Student Accommodation

 Are you planning on moving out of your student accommodation soon?
 This can be a daunting task, and one that takes some planning, as you won’t realise just how much stuff you have probably accumulated over the last year.

-Plan ahead and give yourself enough time to sort through your belongings, pack them properly and arrange your transport.
+Plan ahead and give yourself enough time to sort through your belongings, pack efficiently, and arrange your transport.

 If you have a fixed term agreement, i.e. the move-in and move-out dates are specified, you usually don’t need to give notice to your landlord, but you must move out by or before the specified day on which the agreement ends.